Gospel of Thomas: Lack of apocalyptic themes

-Bart D. Ehrman argues that the historical Jesus was an apocalyptic preacher, and that his apocalyptic beliefs are recorded in the earliest Christian documents: Mark and the authentic Pauline epistles.
-The earliest Christians believed Jesus would soon return, and their beliefs are echoed in the earliest Christian writings.
-The Gospel of Thomas proclaims that the Kingdom of God is already present for those who understand the secret message of Jesus (saying 113), and lacks apocalyptic themes.
-Because of this, Ehrman argues, the Gospel of Thomas was probably composed by a Gnostic some time in the early 2nd century.
+Bart D. Ehrman argues that the historical Jesus was an apocalyptic preacher, and that his apocalyptic beliefs and the views of his earliest followers are recorded in the earliest Christian documents: Mark and the authentic Pauline epistles.
+The Gospel of Thomas proclaims that the Kingdom of God is already present for those who understand the secret message of Jesus (saying 113) and lacks apocalyptic themes.
+Because of this, Ehrman argues the Gospel of Thomas was probably composed by a Gnostic in the early 2nd century.
 Ehrman also argued against the authenticity of the sayings the Gospel of Thomas attributes to Jesus.

 Elaine Pagels points out the Gospel of Thomas promulgates the Kingdom of God not as a final destination but a state of self-discovery.
 Additionally, the Gospel of Thomas conveys that Jesus ridiculed those who thought of the Kingdom of God in literal terms, as if it were a specific place.
 Pagels goes on to argue that, through saying 22, readers are to believe the "Kingdom" symbolizes a state of transformed consciousness.

-John P. Meier has repeatedly argued against the historicity of the Gospel of Thomas, stating that it cannot be a reliable source for the quest of the historical Jesus and also considers it a Gnostic text.
+John P. Meier has repeatedly argued against the historicity of the Gospel of Thomas, stating that it cannot be a reliable source for the quest for the Historical Jesus and also considers it a Gnostic text.
 He has also argued against the authenticity of the parables found exclusively in the Gospel of Thomas.
 Bentley Layton included the Gospel of Thomas into his list of Gnostic scriptures.